amaurybsouza/amaurybsouza/README.md

   - :octocat: I have several of my personal projects on GitHub, approaching different tools like Linux, Terraform, Ansible, K8s.
   - 📲 Best way to get contact with me is on my [Linkedin](https://www.linkedin.com/in/amaurybsouza/).
 Also you can DM me on [Twitter](https://twitter.com/amaurybsouza_), I will appreciate.

-🔗Thank you for visiting my GitHub profile, and I hope you find value in the projects and resources I've shared.
-Let's learn and grow together in the world of DevOps and open source!
-Don’t hesitate to reach out me if you’re interested in getting to know my endeavors, working with me, or just chatting over a cup of coffee.

 ## 💻Tools and Languages
 I’ve kept myself updated and embraced the DevOps culture & tools, working with IaC (Terraform), Ansible, Docker, Kubernetes, AWS.